Awele123/Awele123/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning [Javascript, React]
-- 💬 Ask me about [insert topics you are knowledgeable about]
 - 📫 How to reach me: [linkedin.com/in/biotechwizengineer]
 - ⚡ Fun fact: [I'm a DIY Queen]